Throughout American history, some citizens have had more rights and privileges than others.

 In 1942 Roosevelt signed Executive Order 9066.
-Under the terms of the Order, approximately 110,000 people of Japanese descent living in the US were removed from their homes and placed in internment camps.
-The US justified its’ action by claiming that there was a danger of those of Japanese descent spying for the Japanese.
+Under the terms of the Order, approximately 110,000 – 120,000 people of Japanese descent living in the US (of whom 70,000 were American citizens) were removed from their homes and placed in internment camps.
+The US justified its action by claiming that there was a danger of those of Japanese descent spying for the Japanese.
 However more than two thirds of those interned were American citizens and half of them were children.
 None had ever shown evidence of disloyalty.

 The internees were transported to one of ten relocation centers in California, Utah, Arkansas, Arizona, Idaho, Colorado, and Wyoming for up to 4 years, without due process of law or any factual basis, in bleak, remote camps surrounded by barbed wire and armed guards.
 Families were crammed into 20- by 25-foot rooms and forced to use communal bathrooms.
 No razors, scissors, or radios were allowed.
 Children attended War Relocation Authority schools.

-In 1988, the U.S. Government admitted it had been wrong.
+In 1988, the U.S. Government conceded it had been wrong.
 Although restitution payments were authorized to the survivors, as President Reagan admitted:

 This book tells the story of a young Japanese-American internee nicknamed Shorty, who was trying to develop his own sense of honor even though they had been sent to a “camp” in the middle of nowhere behind a barbed-wire fence.